Following Natalie Bennett's decision to step down, a lot hinges on what Caroline Lucas decides to do next

 Seen as close to Lucas, many will hope that Berry stands the next time round to lead the party into the 2020 election.

 The rule of the moment however, is that no one – inside or outside the party – has much of a clue yet who’ll stand in the end.
 So expect a few surprises, depending on whether Lucas chooses to run or not.

 All the candidates will – if elected – be working with a stronger party than when Natalie Bennett took over from Caroline Lucas in 2012, one with over 60,000 members and nearly 200 councillors, which secured over a million votes in last year’s General Election.

 The question on everyone’s lips is how the new leader reacts to the new ‘Corbyn Era’.
-It’s going to be an interesting few months.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It’s going to be an interesting few months.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.